Skip to main content

 Signs of construction defects can manifest in various ways, both externally and internally within a home.
-Following are a few signs that we commonly see as housing & construction defects lawyers:
+Here are the most common indicators that housing and construction defects lawyers encounter:

 • Cracks in the foundation, walls, or exterior cladding